 4. Victims of Domestic Violence

-Tenants who have been victims of domestic violence have the right to terminate their lease agreement without penalty in many states.
-The act of violence must usually have occurred in the recent past, typically within the last three to six months.
+Many states include protections for victims of domestic violence in their landlord tenant laws.
+Tenants who have been victims of domestic violence may have the right to terminate their lease agreement without penalty.
+Usually, the act of violence must have occurred in the recent past, typically within the last three to six months.

 The Tenant Must:

 - Provide the landlord with written notice of their desire to break the lease due to domestic violence.